-Recombinant Flt3 Ligand, Poly-ICLC, and Radiation Therapy in Treating Patients with Untreated, Relapsed, or Refractory Low Grade B-Cell or Cutaneous T Cell Lymphoma
+Recombinant Flt3 Ligand, Poly-ICLC, and Radiation Therapy in Treating Patients with Untreated, Relapsed, or Refractory Low Grade B-Cell Lymphoma

 Your Search Criteria

-This phase I / II trial studies how well recombinant Flt3 ligand, poly-ICLC, and radiation therapy work in treating patients low grade B-cell or cutaneous T cell lymphoma that has not been treated, has come back, or does not respond to treatment.
+This phase I / II trial studies how well recombinant Flt3 ligand, poly-ICLC, and radiation therapy work in treating patients low grade B-cell lymphoma that has not been treated, has come back (relapsed), or does not respond to treatment (refractory).
 Recombinant Flt3 ligand vaccine may help the body make more immune cells called dendritic cells.
 The poly-ICLC vaccine stimulates the immune system by activating the dendritic cells.
 Radiation therapy uses high energy x-rays to kill tumor cells and shrink tumors.
-Giving recombinant Flt3 ligand, poly-ICLC, and radiation therapy may work better at treating low grade B-cell or cutaneous T cell lymphoma.
+Giving recombinant Flt3 ligand, poly-ICLC, and radiation therapy may work better at treating low grade B-cell lymphoma.

-- Biopsy-confirmed low-grade B-cell or cutaneous T cell lymphoma; specifically, follicular grade 1, 2, or 3A, marginal zone or small lymphocytic lymphoma, or mycosis fungoides of any initial stage; patients in cohort A must have had no prior systemic therapy and patients in cohort B must be relapsed/refractory after at least one prior systemic therapy
+- Biopsy-confirmed low-grade B-cell lymphoma; specifically, follicular grade 1, 2, or 3A, marginal zone or small lymphocytic lymphoma, of any initial stage; patients in cohort A must be relapsed/refractory after at least one prior systemic therapy and patients in cohort B must have had no prior systemic therapy

 - Patients must have at least one site of disease that is accessible for intratumoral injection percutaneously (e.g. inguinal, axillary, cervical, or subcutaneous)